The Bible says in Psalm 106:1-2, Praise ye

 wilderness:[27] To overthrow their seed also among the nations, and to

 scatter them in the lands.[28]
-They joined themselves also unto
+They joined themselves also unto Baal-peor, and ate the sacrifices of the dead.[29]
+Thus

-him to anger with their inventions: and the plague brake in upon them.”
-Even more sins are listed that were
+they provoked him to anger with their inventions: and the plague brake in upon

-committed by the children of Israel after they were saved from Egypt by the
+sins are listed that were committed by the children of Israel after they were

-mighty hand of God.
-The first part of verse twenty-four says that they “despised the
+saved from Egypt by the mighty hand of God.
+The first part of verse twenty-four

-pleasant land.”
-In other words they did not look forward to the Promised Land
+says that they despised the pleasant land.
+In other words, they did not look

-that God was leading them to.
-All that God did to lead them in that direction,
+forward to the Promised Land that God was leading them to.
+All that God did to

-and all that God promise them, and they did not appreciate it or value it.
-We
+lead them in that direction, and all that God promised them, and they did not

-last part of verse twenty-four says that they “believed not his word.”
-The Word of
+entering the Promised Land.
+The last part of verse twenty-four says that they believed not

-God is so wonderful and valuable.
-God did a lot to give us His precious Word.
+his word.
+The Word of God is so wonderful and valuable.
+God did a lot to

-He gave us His Word so that we would believe it, learn it, and live by it.
-There
+give us His precious Word.
+He gave us His Word so that we would believe it,

-are many attacks on the Word for the purpose of getting people to not believe
+learn it, and live by it.
+There are many attacks on the Word for the purpose of

-it.
-His Word is perfect, His Word is true; but somehow disbelief came into the hearts
+getting people to not believe it.
+His Word is perfect, His Word is true; but

-of the Israelites.
-That will not work well for anyone.
-We are justified by
+somehow disbelief came into the hearts of the Israelites.
+That will not work

+well for anyone.
+We are justified by faith.
-faith.
 The just shall live by faith.
+What
-What kind of life will be lived by those

-who have no faith?
+kind of life will be lived by those who have no faith?

 Verse twenty-five says that the

-children of Israel “murmured in their tents.”
+children of Israel murmured in their tents.
 To murmur is to complain.
 Here is

 allowed.
 Do not complain.
 Make things better and fix them.
+Trust in the Lord
-Those who complain are

-looking on the negative side of things.
-Negativity is never a part of living by
+about it.
+Those who complain are looking on the negative side of things.

-faith in Christ.
-God does not like it either.
-He blesses all of us abundantly,
+Negativity is never a part of living by faith in Christ.
+God does not like it

-and so He expects that we will recognize His blessings and be happy about them.
+recognize His blessings and be happy about them.
 To murmur is to lose faith.
+To

-To murmur is to deny that God is blessing us.
+murmur is to deny that God is blessing us.

 The last part of verse twenty-five

-says that the children of Israel “hearkened not unto the voice of the
+says that the children of Israel hearkened not unto the voice of the

-LORD.”
-To hearken means “to hear and obey.”
-First, we must hear God’s
+LORD.
+To hearken means to hear and obey.
+First, we must hear Gods

 Word.
 That is one of the benefits of going to a Bible-teaching church.
 And then